 I could also use Lerna, but it would force me to refactor my project’s codebase into a monorepo, and even then I would still have to manually define and maintain the setup and dependency tree for all these packages in my app.
 On top of it, discoverability would also be poor for all of these packages making it harder to adopt.

 Facing this kind of overhead, most people are likely to end up copy-pasting code, which is very bad.

-Sharing Components with Bit
+Sharing React Components with Bit